 From left to right: Gordon, Mr. Blik, and Waffle riding in a car-turned-spaceship to get some moon rocks for a barbecue pit.
 And THEN it gets weird!

 Old Mrs. Cramdilly had three cats, all from the same mother, whom she loved very much.
 So, when she died, she gave them her house, her fortune, and her butler, Hovis.
 Now, they spend their days hanging out in their awesome house, drinking root beer, and facing off against anything from the vastness of space to a zombie horde to those jerks next door.Yeah, we know, it's that kind of show.It's a loose lighthearted adaption of one of Doug TenNapel's earlier works, a comic named Gear.
-Catscratch was a Nicktoon made in 2005.
+Catscratch was a Nicktoon made in 2005, and the 21st overall.
 Although the show had its decent ratings, it only lasted for a season, but that season was stretched out over two years.
 It then got a short run on Nicktoons Network before being cancelled again.
 Since then, it's lain forgotten among the other castaway shows of Nickelodeon.The three cats are best described as thus:

 Mr. Blik: The de facto leader.
 Greedy, self-serving, and envious.
 Basically, a Small Name, Big Ego in cat form.

 Gordon Quid: An inexplicably Scottish cat, who has a huge crush on Human Kimberly, the girl next door with a unicorn obsession.